carpentries-incubator/machine-learning-neural-python/episodes/04-create_net.md

 from tensorflow.keras import optimizers from tensorflow.keras.layers import Dense, Dropout, Conv2D, MaxPool2D, Input, add, GlobalAveragePooling2D
-from tensorflow.keras.models import Model from tensorflow.keras.callbacks import ModelCheckpoint import tensorflow as tf
+from tensorflow.keras.models import Model

 # Our input layer should match the input shape of our images.
 # A CNN takes tensors of shape (image_height, image_width, color_channels)